The Trilemma of Truth in Large Language Models: More on Representation-based Probing Methods

-In Fig.~\ref{fig:sup_sota_sawmil_vs_svm}, we also observe that the multiclass \texttt{sAwMIL} performs better on the chat models (see bottom right portion of the plot) than the multiclass SVM.
+In~\Cref{fig:sup_sota_sawmil_vs_svm}, we also observe that the multiclass \texttt{sAwMIL} performs better on the chat models (see bottom right portion of the plot) than the multiclass SVM.
 This supports our claim that veracity signals often emerge at positions other than the final token, and that multiple-instance learning can better isolate the veracity signal.
 Recall that the multiclass \texttt{sAwMIL} probe considers all the tokens in the statement and has additional training stages

-Fig.~\ref{fig:sup_sota_sanity_2} visualizes the per-token predictions.
-The one-vs-all SVM-based probes have better selectivity than the mean-difference probe with conformal prediction intervals (\texttt{MD+CP}) However, in some cases, one-vs-all SVM assigns labels to the tokens in the pre-actualized part of the statement (e.g., see Fig.~\ref{fig:sup_sota_sanity_2}B, \(\#5\) statement).
+\Cref{fig:sup_sota_sanity_2} visualizes the per-token predictions.
+The one-vs-all SVM-based probes have better selectivity than the mean-difference probe with conformal prediction intervals (\texttt{MD+CP}) However, in some cases, one-vs-all SVM assigns labels to the tokens in the pre-actualized part of the statement (see~\Cref{fig:sup_sota_sanity_2}.B, \(\#5\) statement).
 This suggests that one-vs-all SVM probes are capturing spurious correlations with potential proxies.